-According to HubSpot, 78% of marketers saw an increase in email engagement in 2021, and marketers who used segmented campaigns saw as much as a 760% increase in revenue.
+According to HubSpot, 77% of marketers saw an increase in email engagement over the last 12 months, and marketers who used segmented campaigns saw as much as a 760% increase in revenue.

 The numbers don’t lie.
 When done correctly, email marketing is a low-cost, high-return tactic that should be weaved into any content marketing strategy.

 - What Is B2B Email Marketing?

 - Write enticing subject lines

 - Think about the sender’s name

 - Don’t be promotional—be a thought leader and add value